nconn34/ParksAPI/ParkApi/README.md

 ## Known Bugs

-* Currently, the string values will not accept entries that include multiple words, and even multiple words with no spaces (example: "RockyMountNationalPark" and "Rocky Mountain National Park" return the same error, but "Rockymountainnationalpark" works).
+* Currently, the string values will not accept entries that include multiple words, and even multiple words with no spaces (example: "RockyMountainNationalPark" and "Rocky Mountain National Park" return the same error, but "Rockymountainnationalpark" works).
 * Currently, Swagger is functional but is unable to fetch data, and I am unsure what the fix is after trying several options I looked up.

 ## Contact Me